elliotwoods/ofxCVgui-legacy/README.md

 Currently ofxCvGUI is also being designed in mind to cooperate with ofxCv.

+Also ofxCvGUI works in a little more OO way than other GUI's (which are generally procedurally defined).
+This has the dis-advantage that you sometimes have to write more code to define your GUI.

 ##To Do

-* Easier to setup, because currently:
+* Easier to setup:
 	* requires main screen to attach on init
-	* complains if assets aren't available
+	* complains if assets aren't available (do we need assets? can we replace all with ofDrawBitmapString?)
-	* move setLock from scrDraw3d to base
 * Remove old histogram concept (replace with new one).